 If the soil feels soggy at all, I skip watering that week.
 By planning to water every plant in the house weekly, I never forget about one, and have some dedicated time each week to check them for signs of stress or pests, dust them off, or prune them if needed.

-Third, Monsteras like bright indirect light.
+Monsteras like bright indirect light.
 They can adjust to medium light, but might get leggy in that environment.
-Before Fran came to live with me, Emma had her in a spot that didn’t get a great amount of light.
-So when I brought her home, I placed her in a room that has large west-facing windows.
+So, I placed her in a room that has large west-facing windows.

 The windows are all the way on the other side of the room from where Fran sits, but the room gets enough light in the afternoons and evenings that she seems to love it in that spot.
 (In fact, all my plants love that room, no matter where they sit).

 She never gets direct beams of light so her leaves don’t burn, which is important to consider when choosing a spot for a Monstera, and she gets to show off as the largest in a room filled with plants.

 Fertilizers can be tricky, so once I found one I could use on all of my houseplants, I bought a giant bottle and that was that.

 The fertilizer I use is one that I add to my water, so I fertilize once a month in the growing season at the beginning of each month with SUPERthrive.

 It is a bit pricey, but in my experience it has helped my plants stay healthy and fed better than any other fertilizer I have come across.
 I swear by it!